AchieveGoals/lxc_40_container_usage/README.md

 ## OUCH (BANDAID) II

 Seems like Canonical will still support ubuntu and ubuntu-daily access, but is not longer a global Linux player.

+All UBuntu references to /containers/lxc and /containers/lxd yield HTTP 40x errors

 ```
 tim@entwash:~/vc/2024$ lxc remote list
 +-----------------+------------------------------------------+---------------+-------------+--------+--------+